jackdewinter/pyscan/README.md

 This tool is intended to be executed after running a test script or a build script.
 The benefit to using the Project Summarizer tool is a quick summary of more terse information provided by other tools.
 The goal is to provide the minimum level of feedback on changes to the project, avoiding a more costly lookup of the summarized information.
-If that goal is met, then a simple look at that summarized information can replace a more costly lookup, such as having to switch focus to a locally hosted web page to determine impact.
+If that goal is met, then a simple look at that summarized information can replace a more costly lookup, such as having to switch focus to a locally hosted web page to figure out the impact of a change.

 Our hope is that we can help developers achieve that goal at least 50 percent of the time.